 - Rare Holiday Full Moon Will Provide Special Christmas Light for First Time since 1977

 - Skeletons in the Attic and Babes in the Wood: Surprising and Spooky Yuletide Traditions

 St. Nicholas "Lipensky" (Russian icon from Lipnya Church of St. Nicholas in Novgorod). ( Public Domain )

 For Luther, the Catholic tradition of venerating the saints was regarded as blasphemy, as he argued none other than Christ ought to be idolized.
-In addition, the idea of a Catholic figure bringing gifts to Protestant children did not sit well with Luther.
+In addition, the idea of a Catholic figure bringing gifts to Protestant children did not sit well with him.
 Therefore, Luther decided to replace Saint Nicholas with another gift-giving figure, Christkind.
-Whilst Saint Nicholas brought presents to children on his feast day, Christkind delivered his on the 24th of December, which is the last day of Advent, or Christmas Eve.
+While Saint Nicholas brought presents to children on his feast day, Christkind delivered his on the 24th of December, which is the last day of Advent, or Christmas Eve.

 1893 depiction of Christkind. ( Public Domain )

 The concept of Christkind was modelled after the infant Jesus himself, as Luther began telling Protestant children that it was Jesus Christ himself who brought them their Christmas presents.
 As for the appearance of Christkind, it developed over the years.
-It has been suggested that Christkind’s form was most likely drawn from the medieval German tradition of Christmas plays.
+It has been suggested that Christkind’s form was most likely drawn from the Medieval German tradition of Christmas plays.

 Christkind Munich, Germany . ( Public Domain )